yrapop01/yrapop01.github.io/python/index.md

 3 'D'
 ```

-This loop can be also rewritten with a syntax more suitable for generators which return pairs of values:
+This loop can be also rewritten with a syntax more suitable for pairs of values:

 ```python
 letters = 'ABCD'